Lazytangent/thunks/INSTRUCTIONS.md

 Check the functionality of the application.

 * Is anything missing?
+    * Hint: There's something wrong with how `SingleArticle` is done now...
 * What is different?
 * What is different in the Redux DevTools?